UniversalDependencies/UD_Tagabawa-GJA/README.md

 # Changelog
 * 2026-09-26
-   * Completed the annotation of
+   * Completed the annotation of 125 sentences.
 * 2024-11-15 v2.15
   * Initial release in Universal Dependencies.